echoCTF/minitools/README.md

 # minitools
-Mini tools that can be handy for your pentest and bugbounty tasks
+Mini tools that can be handy for your pentest, bugbounty or just playing echoCTF.RED ;)